yzmar4real/IOS_Audit_Run/README.md

 Python3.6 and above

+## Toolbox
+The toolbox includes multiple librairies to clarify the code.

+IOS_Master_Function.py: includes all functions relating to parsing the configuration excerpts and providing relevant data.
+Leveraging Genie Parsers to extract a specific output, and saving it to the database.

+IOS_Master.py: includes the final script run which contains relevant commands, and stores returned values into a CSV file.

 ## Step 1 - Downloading - Option A Using a Docker Image

 1. Download the latest version of the PYATS from docker hub